medcomdk/MedCom-FHIR-Communication/docs/assets/documents/FHIRMessages_NetworkEnvelopes_EN.md

 MedCom's FHIR messages will be wrapped and appear in various envelope formats during their shipping process.

-Pt. shipping will take place in the existing VANS network and thus with the use of VANSenvelope unless otherwise specified under the individual standard.
-Reception can be both in VANSenvelope or in another reception envelope, e.g. KOMBITs BeskedFordeler envelope.
+At present, shipping will take place in the existing VANS network and thus with the use of VANSenvelope unless otherwise specified under the individual standard.
+Reception can be both in VANSenvelope or in another reception envelope, e.g. KOMBIT's BeskedFordeler envelope.

-Obs.
-When modernized infrastructure is implemented, it will draw on a new shipping envelope that will replace VANSenvelope, so this document will by that time be updated with the new envelope format.
+>Note: When modernized infrastructure is implemented, it will draw on a new shipping envelope that will replace VANSenvelope, so this document will by that time be updated with the new envelope format.
 For a transitional period, both VANSenvelope and the new envelope will be used, but there will be clear clarifications of how this will take place.

----

 ---